 As little ones are exposed to different germs and build up their immunity, they get fewer colds, but in the early days they’re likely to pick up lots of coughs and colds.
 Usually these don’t last longer than a week, and you can help by making sure they drink plenty.
 If they have a temperature or are in a lot of discomfort, you may want to give them some children’s paracetamol or ibuprofen.
 Saline drops can also help to ease a blocked nose.
-Your GP, pharmacist or public health nurse (health visitor) will advise further.
+Your GP, pharmacist or health visitor will advise further.
 Remember though, over-the-counter cough and cold remedies may be your first port of call when a cold strikes, but they’re not suitable for babies under one year.

 If your baby has a barking cough and is making a harsh sound when they breathe in, they may be suffering from croup.
 These symptoms may go hand-in-hand with a runny nose, sore throat and high temperature.
 Go and see your GP who will normally advise treatment at home.
 However, if the symptoms are severe and your child is finding it hard to breathe, take them to accident and emergency (A&E) straightaway.
 Find out more about the symptoms of croup.